dmesarina/graphicasm/README.md

-# Graphic Asm, an educative ARM®-like simulator that runs on the browser
+# Graphic Asm, an educational ARM®-like simulator that runs on the browser

 Graphic Asm compiles ARM® assembly to JavaScript and simulates an ARM® Cortex®-M0-like processor in the browser.